Yvonne Gilbert: Style

 Gilbert's art has been called "fantastically elaborate".
 She draws many of her works with coloured pencils, despite calling them "such an unreliable medium," in part because she dislikes the mess associated with using paint, ink, or clay.

 According to Gilbert, her process "probably takes as long to prepare an illustration—sketching roughs, e-mailing them to clients, finding models, props and reference, taking the pictures—as it does to do the finished piece, and it takes me roughly one week to complete a moderately detailed illustration."
 She often asks family members and friends to be photographed in certain clothing to aid her in conceptualizing a piece of art.
 She prefers drawing people to inanimate objects, explaining that if she hadn't become "an illustrator, I'd be a forensic psychologist because people and how they work intrigue me."
 Gilbert remarked of her career that in addition to children's books, she has "also gone to the other end of the scale and produced illustrations for Playboy.
 I go from drawing people in rubber outfits and corsets to pretty fairies!"

 Personal life

-In 2006, she sold her house near Castle Leazes in Newcastle upon Tyne to move to Toronto with her son and second husband.
-That same year, Gilbert displayed a large portion of her collection at the Newcastle Arts Centre.
+In 2006, Gilbert sold her house near Castle Leazes in Newcastle upon Tyne to move to Toronto with her son and second husband.
+That same year, she displayed a large portion of her collection at the Newcastle Arts Centre.

 She has taught dress design at the Birmingham College of Art, and rescues bull terriers in her free time.